vu5eruz/GeminiForJanitors/README.md

 #### Adaptive Cooldown

-It is possible to make the proxy apply a cooldown only if the bandwidth usage is above a given value, by configuring the GFJPROXY_COOLDOWN value.
+It is possible to make the proxy apply a cooldown only if the bandwidth usage is above a given value by configuring the GFJPROXY_COOLDOWN value.
 For example, consider the following *cooldown policy*:

 - Apply a 30 seconds cooldown by default.
-- Apply a 60 seconds cooldown is bandwidth usage is above 70 GB.
+- Apply a 60 seconds cooldown if bandwidth usage is above 70 GB.
-- Apply a 90 seconds cooldown is bandwidth usage is above 80 GB.
+- Apply a 90 seconds cooldown if bandwidth usage is above 80 GB.

 To set up such a policy, set GFJPROXY_COOLDOWN to:

 ```
 30, 60:70, 90:80
 ```

+Then deploy your instance.
+You can read the logs for `Using cooldown policy` to see if your changes have been applied.